simonmichael/hledger/hledger/hledger.m4.md

 ### Special tags

 Some tag names have special significance to hledger.
-There's not much harm in using them yourself, but some could produce an error message, particularly the `date:` tag.
+There's not much harm in using them yourself, but some could produce an error message, particularly the `date:` and `type:` tags.
 They are explained elsewhere, but here is a quick list for reference:

 <!-- keep synced with JournalChecks.hs -->